 - “This says 0.
 It is empty; there is nothing."
 So, a child will not place any spindles in that compartment.

 - "This says 1."
 Then, hand a child one spindle and say: "This is 1.
 Would you please place 1 spindle in the box that says 1."

 With Adrian (at 35 months), rather than handing spindles to him, I would ask him to get spindles from the bucket and place them in the corresponding slots.
 Starting with number eight, Adrian could no longer hold all the spindles with just one hand, thus he knew very concretely that eight is big, and nine is even bigger!

 To reinforce the concept of more/less, bigger/smaller ask the child, who will be holding the spindles in each hand: which number is bigger?

-💡 TIP: place the bucket with spindles in the other room, so that the child can run and get the spindles every time.
+💡TIP: To promote gross motor control, place a bucket with spindles in a different room, so that the child can run and get the spindles every time.
 Adrian definitely learns better when we incorporate gross-motor movement.

 Another game we like to play to facilitate number recognition with Sandpaper numbers is to keep few sandpaper numbers face up, and give a child fun simple instructions: